• Home

 How does the energy system work in Outbound?

 Your van doesn't run on gasoline.
-According to the KeenGamer energy guide, you keep it charged through a combination of up to 7 different power sources, all unlocked via Signal Tower Terminals.
+You keep it charged through a combination of up to 7 different power sources, all unlocked via Signal Tower Terminals.
 The base Power Unit comes with the van and accepts Wood or Fiber as fuel.
 Everything else is weather-dependent.

 Energy build menu, all sources